MRtrix3/mrtrix3/docs/reference/commands/tckresample.rst

 Description
 -----------

-Resample each streamline to a new set of vertices.

 This may be either increasing or decreasing the number of samples along each streamline, or changing the positions of the samples according to some specified trajectory.